5T33Z0/OCLP4Hackintosh/docs/Tahoe_Notes.md

 ## Recommendations

 - You can install macOS Tahoe if your system has a Kabylake or newer CPU and does not require root patches by OCLP (board-id check skip is required when using an unsupported SMBIOS).
-- Don't install macOS Tahoe if your GPU and/or iGPU is incompatible.
+- Don't install macOS Tahoe if your GPU and/or iGPU is incompatible and requires root patches.
 So no 11.
 Gen CPUs or newer and no Legacy GPUs (including AMD Radeon RX5xx).

 ## Outlook